Radioactive Dreams: Songs

 However, the soundtrack was also released in Spain containing ALL the songs featured in the film:

 The title track is also set to be a bonus track on a digital reissue of Sue Saad's debut album on July 2, 2013.

 Release

-The film was given a limited release theatrically in the United States by De Laurentiis Entertainment Group in September 1986, grossing $220,038 at the box office.
+The film was given a limited release theatrically in the United States by De Laurentiis Entertainment Group on September 19, 1986, grossing $220,038 at the box office.

-It was released on VHS by Vestron Video.
-As of 2017, the film has still not officially been released on DVD in the US.
+It was released on VHS and laserdisc by Vestron Video.
+As of 2025, the film has still not officially been released on DVD in the US.
 However, there is a rare German Region 2 Special Edition DVD.
 This edition also includes the soundtrack CD and is limited to 1,000 copies.
+The soundtrack on this version has been altered due to music rights issues; two songs were removed.
+Also, an alternate cut has been released on Japanese laserdisc featuring some material not seen in the US cut while missing other material present in the US cut.

 Awards

 The film was awarded the Golden Raven at the 5th Brussels International Fantastic Film Festival, and nominated for best film at the Italian film and literature festival MystFest.